 How often are you at a restaurant and notice plates being cleared from tables that are still loaded with perfectly good food?
-Or you see overstocked products at the market set to expire with no buyer in sight?
+Or do you see overstocked products at the market set to expire with no buyer insight?
 All of this unwanted or forgotten food amounts to tons and tons of waste.
-While it can be called waste it is certainly not garbage, and should be handled accordingly.
+While it can be called waste it is certainly not garbage and should be handled accordingly.

 In the same place where food scraps are being thrown in the trash, farmers and gardeners are buying compost and animal feed produced from other communities.
 We think there’s something wrong with that, and thanks to IGI’s food rescue efforts less and less of that is happening here.
 IGI’s Island Food Rescue (IFR) is a pilot project that aims to provide solutions to utilize wasted food in ways that enrich the Island community and support the local food system.

 Now local food waste is being processed and reused in the form of compost to help support future agricultural efforts that will enrich our soils, increase our bounty and feed our people.
 It’s a win for the local businesses that can effectively see their food repurposed, their trash bill decrease and their carbon footprint reduced, a win for the farmers, gardeners, and backyard growers that can benefit from richer soil, and a win for the community that can feast upon the fruits of the land that is being nourished by the compost in the future.